Valentines Day flowers and candy

 Happy Valentine’s Day

-My entire life I’ve done this with about a million other things.
-I feel the need to better understand the backstory of how whatever it is came into existence.
+My entire life I’ve found myself digging for knowledge, as I feel the need to better understand the backstory of how things came into existence.
+Often this knowledge helps me to connect with others during counseling sessions.
 In light of that, I spent some time online today digging into the origins of why we say, “Happy Valentine’s Day” every year in February.

 Began As A Religious Feast